Shaping a low carbon, sustainable hotel

 Carbon verification framework

-Supporting the overall process to enable Zeal Hotels to develop the first truly net-zero carbon hotel, our Smart Energy & Sustainability team has produced a framework to deliver a carbon verification and validation process.
+Supporting the overall process to enable Zeal Hotels to develop a low carbon hotel, our Smart Energy & Sustainability team has produced a framework to deliver a carbon verification and validation process.

 Capturing embodied carbon and in-use, operational carbon, this will ensure the design and delivery approach meets the net-zero expectations and provides Zeal Hotels with a justifiable statement on what has been achieved.